Our journey to Net Zero; carbon neutral by 2030

 We have worked together with the international meteorological community to ensure all our future weather and climate services are provided in as sustainable way as possible.

 Our updated pathway shown on the graph above outlines our ambition to reduce the Met Office’s baseline annual emissions, which were c.
 59,000 tonnes of CO2e in FY2019/20.
 Achieving our projections would leave residual emissions of c.
 17,500 tonnes CO2e by 2030, which could be reduced further or neutralised by offsetting.

 Our substantial increase in supercomputing capability will lead to improvements in weather forecasts and climate change predictions.
 As the national deadline to reach Net Zero by 2050 looms, the new supercomputing capability will play a central role in understanding how carbon budgets and mitigation scenarios will avoid the most dangerous impacts of global climate change.

 The Met Office is already working with leading businesses and organisations to increase energy efficiency and improve resilience with the long-term goal of reducing carbon emissions.
 Detailed forecasts are being used to optimise energy usage, improve efficiency of renewable energy sources and even reduce the carbon footprint of air travel, thanks to detailed wind forecasting helping to plan flight paths.

-The Met Office journey to zero net emission by 2030 will continue to be re-evaluated and adapted over the course of the 2020s as more technologies become available, with detailed action plans put in place for each step of our journey.
+We have already learned from those around us and the Met Office journey to zero net emissions by 2030 will continue to be re-evaluated and adapted over the course of the 2020s as more technologies become available.
+We will continue to develop detailed action plans to put in place for each step of our journey.